MycroftAI/documentation/_pages/mycroft-software-hardware.md

 Mycroft is open source.
 This means that the code used by Mycroft can be inspected, copied, modified, and contributed back to the Mycroft community for everyone to enjoy.

 Tools like Amazon™ Alexa™, Google Assistant™, Microsoft Cortana™ or Apple's Siri™ are _black boxes_.
 That is, you can't look inside them, and see what they do - or importantly - _how_ they do it.
 And while they may allow you some flexibility to create new **Skills**, these are usually strictly controlled.
-Mycroft gives you freedom, flexibility and control over how your want _your_ voice assistant to work.
+Mycroft gives you freedom, flexibility and control over how you want _your_ voice assistant to work.
 Mycroft is AI for _everyone_.

 Mycroft code is licensed under the [Apache 2 open source license](https://en.wikipedia.org/wiki/Apache_License).